-- At least one PSO must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization; and - Other PSOs may substitute other relevant experience, education (degree in biological science or related field), or training for prior experience performing duties of a PSO during construction activity pursuant to a NMFS-issued take authorization.
+- At least one PSO must have prior experience performing the duties of a PSO during activities pursuant to a NMFS-issued incidental take authorization; and - Other PSOs may substitute other relevant experience, education (degree in biological science or related field), or training for prior experience performing duties of a PSO during activities pursuant to a NMFS-issued take authorization.

-The Project will deploy a PSO team consisting of PSOs with appropriate skills and in sufficient numbers to meet all mitigation and monitoring requirements.
+Sunrise Wind will deploy a PSO team consisting of PSOs with appropriate skills and in sufficient numbers to meet all mitigation and monitoring requirements.

 The PSO field team will have a lead monitor (Lead PSO), designated and identified by the applicant to be approved by NMFS.
-The Lead PSO will have experience in the northwestern Atlantic Ocean on similar projects.
-The PSO team may also have one PSO supervisor who may work in the field or shore side for the duration of the mitigation activities to provide additional support to the Lead PSO and PSO team.
-The PSO supervisor would also facilitate the communication between PSOs and other shore side project parties.
-The remaining PSOs will have previous PSO experience on similar projects and the ability to work with the relevant software and equipment.
+The Lead PSO will have experience in the northwestern Atlantic Ocean.
+The PSO team will also have a PSO Project Manager who may work in the field or shore side for the duration of the mitigation activities to provide additional support to the Lead PSO and PSO team.
+The PSO Project Manager will also facilitate communication between PSOs and other shore side project parties and provide administrative support to PSO in the field.
+The remaining PSOs will have received the necessary training and approvals and have the ability to work with the relevant software and equipment.